Xanzara/xanzara.com/docs/quicksheet.md

 [Brutal Slash](http://www.wowdb.com/spells/202028-brutal-slash) is only a 3% dps loss versus Savage Roar, using it single-target is still a dps loss in all situations (any combination of stats, relics, legendaries so far suggested does not affect this) - but small enough that some people suggest using it for single-target.
 I leave that decision to you.

 When using [Brutal Slash](http://www.wowdb.com/spells/202028-brutal-slash) single-target, you do want to weave it into Tiger's Fury windows.
 Is it worth to BT them?
 Yeah, but not at the expense of non-shreds.
 If you have Ailuros for example you definitely want to pool them so that you can burn them and BrS inside your TF window.
 If you have to use a BrS charge outside of TF (which shouldn't happen on Single-Target), feel free to BT it however.
-Additionally, despite the damage increase from Moment of Clarity - you do not want to spend Clearcasting procs with BrS on single-target either as you waste a lot of energy regen.
+Additionally, despite the damage increase from [Moment of Clarity](http://wowdb.com/spells/236068-moment-of-clarity) - you do not want to spend Clearcasting procs with BrS on single-target either as you waste a lot of energy regen.

-Lunar Inspiration is still fine for cleave (it's also slightly closer on ST, but is still noticably behind) if you are not using Wildshaper's Clutch but is not a big dps gain over blood scent so do not feel any pressure to use it if you don't like it.
+[Lunar Inspiration](http://wowdb.com/spells/155580-lunar-inspiration) is still fine for cleave (it's also slightly closer on ST, but is still noticably behind) if you are not using Wildshaper's Clutch but is not a big dps gain over blood scent so do not feel any pressure to use it if you don't like it.

 [Predator](http://www.wowdb.com/spells/202021-predator) is still good if you get reliable procs, nothing has changed here.

-Moment of Clarity is very close with [Bloodtalons](http://www.wowdb.com/spells/155672-bloodtalons), but practically never surpasses it (especially since BT is much more reliable and consistent).
+[Moment of Clarity](http://wowdb.com/spells/236068-moment-of-clarity) is very close with [Bloodtalons](http://www.wowdb.com/spells/155672-bloodtalons), but practically never surpasses it (especially since BT is much more reliable and consistent).
 In just about any build it's a decent choice if you hate [Bloodtalons](http://www.wowdb.com/spells/155672-bloodtalons) for whatever reason.

-Sabertooth is technically viable-ish but never ahead of SR on ST, or BrS on multi-target.
+[Sabertooth](http://www.wowdb.com/spells/202031-sabertooth) is technically viable-ish but never ahead of SR on ST, or BrS on multi-target.
 There is no performance reason to pick this talent, but if you like it - it's not too bad of a dps loss (but you really want to use BT with this if you do).

-Soul of the Forest (when not from the ring) is alright, but never better than the other two talents.
+[Soul of the Forest](http://www.wowdb.com/spells/158476-soul-of-the-forest) (when not from the ring) is alright, but never better than the other two talents.
 Most people would probably get this from the Soul of the Archdruid legendary anyway but is not recommended.

 [Jagged Wounds](http://www.wowdb.com/spells/202032-jagged-wounds) is still alright, but is mostly behind [Incarnation](http://www.wowdb.com/spells/102543-incarnation-king-of-the-jungle).
 It's pretty close in some cleave situations (you can sim this yourself) but will never really yield you a major increase over [Incarnation](http://www.wowdb.com/spells/102543-incarnation-king-of-the-jungle), it is however worth noting that this build scales noticably better - so it is plausible that it will improve over time as gear improves.
 You only lose a few percentage points dps so it's technically possible to play the old meta build should you desire it.

-Elunes Guidance is still a dead talent in all situations.
+[Elunes Guidance](http://www.wowdb.com/spells/202060-elunes-guidance) is still a dead talent in all situations.

 ### Legendaries

-Soul of the Archdruid is still the best legendary in most situations, although it's lead is smaller so it's not as mandatory as in the past.
+[Soul of the Archdruid](http://www.wowdb.com/items/151636-soul-of-the-archdruid?bonusIDs=3570) is still the best legendary in most situations, although it's lead is smaller so it's not as mandatory as in the past.

-Chatoyant is slightly worse, but still an alright choice - situationally very useful because it allow you to pool longer (such as when you have forced downtime, think Fallen Avatar) and for holding energy from [Predator](http://www.wowdb.com/spells/202021-predator) procs.
+[Chatoyant](http://www.wowdb.com/items/137040-chatoyant-signet?bonusIDs=3570) is slightly worse, but still an alright choice - situationally very useful because it allow you to pool longer (such as when you have forced downtime, think Fallen Avatar) and for holding energy from [Predator](http://www.wowdb.com/spells/202021-predator) procs.

 Ideally you always want to use atleast one of these two rings.

-Behemoth Headdress is still the second best legendary for single-target in most situations.
+[Behemoth Headdress](http://www.wowdb.com/items/151801-behemoth-headdress?bonusIDs=3570) is still the second best legendary for single-target in most situations.

-Wildshaper is slightly (but not much) better on patchwerk than it used to be, it is still behind Behemoth and still worse on AoE than Luffas.
-If you whoever end up on a fairly static cleave fight and can spare the Tier slot - it's a good choice.
+[Wildshaper](http://www.wowdb.com/items/137094-the-wildshapers-clutch?bonusIDs=3570) is slightly (but not much) better on patchwerk than it used to be, it is still behind Behemoth and still worse on AoE than Luffas.
+If you, however, end up on a fairly static cleave fight and can spare the Tier slot - it's a good choice.

-Luffa Wrappings is still the AoE king legendary, usually coupled either with Chatoyant & [Predator](http://www.wowdb.com/spells/202021-predator) (For AoE focus), or Soul of the Archdruid (for ST focus with cleave secondary).
+[Luffa Wrappings](http://www.wowdb.com/items/137056-luffa-wrappings?bonusIDs=3570) is still the AoE king legendary, usually coupled either with Chatoyant & [Predator](http://www.wowdb.com/spells/202021-predator) (For AoE focus), or Soul of the Archdruid (for ST focus with cleave secondary).

 Other legendaries are alright, and the bigger stat ones (Fiery Red Maimers and Ekowraith in particular) as well as Cinidaria are decent substitutes if you lack something else.